 In New Jersey, wrongful death is defined as a death that was “caused by a wrongful act, neglect or default of another.”
 A wrongful death case requires similar proof to a personal injury case, namely:

-A wrongful death claim has many similarities to a personal injury claim; however, one important difference is that the survivors of the decedent in a wrongful death case may not seek compensation for any emotional pain and suffering.
+A wrongful death lawsuit has many similarities to a personal injury lawsuit; however, one crucial difference is that the decedent’s survivors in a wrongful death case may not seek compensation for any emotional pain and suffering.
 However, this may change in the near future as revisions to the Wrongful Death Act are currently being discussed in the New Jersey legislature, which would allow the surviving family members to be compensated for the pain and suffering as a result of the loss of a loved one.

-In New Jersey, a wrongful death claim is brought before the court by a personal representative of the Estate of the decedent.
-This representative can be the executor/executrix of the victim’s will or if there is no will, then the probate court will appoint a person to be the administrator of the decedent’s estate.
+In New Jersey, a wrongful death claim is brought before the court by a personal representative of the decedent’s Estate.
+This representative can be the executor/executrix of the victim’s will.
+If there is no will, the probate court will appoint a person to be the decedent’s estate administrator.

-Only actual financial losses are considered in a wrongful death case.
+One of the most frequently asked questions our wrongful death law firm receives pertains to what kind of damages you can seek in your case.
+Only actual financial losses are considered in a wrongful death lawsuit.
 The damages that can be sought include:

 As mentioned above, based upon the current statute, surviving dependents cannot file for damages related to their emotional pain and suffering.

-At our firm, we are aware that this time in your life can be challenging, and without the assistance of an attorney, you could be facing a difficult legal battle.
+At our firm, our wrongful death lawyers are aware that this time in your life can be challenging, and without the assistance of an attorney, you could be facing a complex legal battle.
 You deserve to be able to move forward with your life and honor your loved one without the burden of financial stress.